‘One Piece’ Chapter 943 Spoilers, Release Date: Eiichiro Oda Taking A One-Week Break

 — ONE PIECE.com(ワンピース) (@OPcom_info) May 18, 2019

-Tonoyasu’s death is undeniably heartbreaking, but what he did and said before he died would benefit the Strawhat Pirates alliance.
+Tonoyasu’s death is undeniably heartbreaking, but what he did and said before he died benefited the Strawhat Pirates alliance.
 After claiming that the rumors he spread about the return of the Kozuki Clan are fake, Shogun Kurozumi Orochi may decide to free all the prisoners who had the mark of the Strawhat Pirates alliance on their body.

 Several powerful samurais will now be able to regroup with their comrades, while Hearts Pirates captain Trafalgar D. Water Law could finally reunite with his crew, who was accused of spilling out the information about their plan.

 One Piece Chapter 943 could feature the Strawhat Pirates alliance making a new plan that will give them a higher chance of taking down Emperor Kaido and freeing the Land of Wano from evil.
 It could also show a flashback of how Emperor Kaido used the SMILE devil fruit to control the emotion of the people of Ebisu Town.